Content starts here

 VisualCommunications/Getty Images

-If your New Year’s goals include getting in shape, consider Pilates.
+If your goals include getting in shape, consider Pilates.
 This popular exercise program can improve flexibility and build core strength — and it may even be part of a holistic, lifestyle-based approach to brain health.
 Here’s how:

 1. It promotes focus and mindfulness.